insideedge/Salesforce_TaskCalendar/README.md

 ## Need help?
 Feel free to raise an issue here and we'll do our best to provide guidance, time allowing.

+## Hacktoberfest
+This repository is open to pull requests, especially for Hacktoberfest.
+Want to add functionality?
+Want to flesh out the deployment instructions?
+Have another idea?
+Welcome!